AnshumanSanghvi/StateMachineDemo/ReadMe.md

 A **simple** State has no internal Vertices or Transitions. <br>
 A **composite** State contains at least one Region. <br>
-A **submachine** State refers to an entire StateMachine, which is, conceptually, deemed to be “nested” within the State.
+A **sub-machine** State refers to an entire StateMachine, which is, conceptually, deemed to be “nested” within the State.

 ---

-**PseudoState**: A Pseudostate is an abstraction that encompasses different types of transient Vertices in the StateMachine graph.
-Pseudostates are generally used to chain multiple Transitions into more complex compound transitions.
-For example, by combining a Transition entering a fork Pseudostate with a set of Transitions exiting that Pseudostate, we get a compound Transition that can enter a set of orthogonal Regions.
+**Pseudo-State**: A Pseudo-state is an abstraction that encompasses different types of transient Vertices in the StateMachine graph.
+Pseudo-states are generally used to chain multiple Transitions into more complex compound transitions.
+For example, by combining a Transition entering a fork Pseudo-state with a set of Transitions exiting that Pseudo-state, we get a compound Transition that can enter a set of orthogonal Regions.

-**Kinds of PseudoStates**:
+**Kinds of Pseudo-States**:

-**join** – This type of Pseudostate serves as a common target Vertex for two or more Transitions originating from Vertices in different orthogonal Regions.
+**join** – This type of Pseudo-state serves as a common target Vertex for two or more Transitions originating from Vertices in different orthogonal Regions.
-Transitions terminating on a join Pseudostate cannot have a guard or a trigger. <br>
+Transitions terminating on a join Pseudo-state cannot have a guard or a trigger. <br>
-**fork** – fork Pseudostates serve to split an incoming Transition into two or more Transitions terminating on Vertices in orthogonal Regions of a composite
+**fork** – fork Pseudo-states serve to split an incoming Transition into two or more Transitions terminating on Vertices in orthogonal Regions of a composite
 State.
-The Transitions outgoing from a fork Pseudostate cannot have a guard or a trigger. <br>
+The Transitions outgoing from a fork Pseudo-state cannot have a guard or a trigger. <br>
-**junction** – This type of Pseudostate is used to connect multiple Transitions into compound paths between States.
-For example, a junction Pseudostate can be used to merge multiple incoming Transitions into a single outgoing Transition representing a shared continuation path.
+**junction** – This type of Pseudo-state is used to connect multiple Transitions into compound paths between States.
+For example, a junction Pseudo-state can be used to merge multiple incoming Transitions into a single outgoing Transition representing a shared continuation path.
 Or, it can be used to split an incoming Transition into multiple outgoing Transition segments with different guard Constraints. <br>
-**choice** – This type of Pseudostate is similar to a junction Pseudostate (see above) and serves similar purposes, with the difference that the guard
+**choice** – This type of Pseudo-state is similar to a junction Pseudo-state (see above) and serves similar purposes, with the difference that the guard
-Constraints on all outgoing Transitions are evaluated dynamically, when the compound transition traversal reaches this Pseudostate.
+Constraints on all outgoing Transitions are evaluated dynamically, when the compound transition traversal reaches this Pseudo-state.
 Consequently, choice is used to realize a dynamic conditional branch.
 It allows splitting of compound transitions into multiple alternative paths such that the decision on which path to take may depend on the results of Behavior executions performed in the same compound transition prior to reaching the choice point.
 If more than one guard evaluates to true, one of the corresponding Transitions is selected. <br>
-**terminate** – Entering a terminated Pseudostate implies that the execution of the StateMachine is terminated immediately. <br>
+**terminate** – Entering a terminated Pseudo-state implies that the execution of the StateMachine is terminated immediately. <br>
-**history** - A history state is a pseudostate, meaning that a state machine can’t rest in a history state.
-When a transition that leads to a history state happens, the history state itself doesn’t become active, rather the “most recently visited state” becomes active.
-It is a way for a compound state to remember (when it exits) which state was active, so that if the compound state ever becomes active again, it can go back to the same active substate, instead of blindly following the initial transition.
+**history** - A history state is a pseudo-state, meaning that a state machine can’t rest in a history state.
+When a transition that leads to a history state happens, the history state itself doesn't become active, rather the “most recently visited state” becomes active.
+It is a way for a compound state to remember (when it exits) which state was active, so that if the compound state ever becomes active again, it can go back to the same active sub-state, instead of blindly following the initial transition.
 There are two types of history states, deep history states and shallow history states.
 A deep history remembers the deepest active state(s) while a shallow history only remembers the immediate child’s state.

 ---